osandadeshan/Protractor-JavaScript-Demo/README.md

 ## Protractor installation

-(Steps 3 and 4 are Optional but recommended for better practice)
+(Steps 3 and 4 are Optional but recommended for better practice).

    1. Open command prompt and type `npm install –g protractor` and hit Enter.
       The above command will download the necessary files and install Protractor on the client system.